 After we shared our first shrinky dink project with these adorable DIY animal charms, we knew we had to explore more shrinky dink possibilities!
 Because you can print them straight from your inkjet printer, they are so easy and convenient to craft.
-This time, we designed these shrinky dink name tags and fun monster characters that kids can use to decorate their backpacks, school supplies or other treasures around the house.
+This time, we designed these shrinky dink name tags and fun monster characters that kids can use to decorate their backpacks, school supplies, or other treasures around the house.

 To customize the name tags, you will need to download the free font Slaberlin.
 Once you edit your shrinky dink name tags, print them with your desktop printer.
 We used one of our go-to inkjet Canon printers, the PIXMA MG6820 Wireless Printer.
 As I mentioned, we used white shrink film.
 But feel free to play around with white and clear shrink film to see what you prefer!

 Cut out the printed designs and use a 1/4-inch hole punch to create a hole at the top of the design.
 Follow the instructions on your specific shrink film to bake your shrinky dink name tags and illustrations.
 Generally, you should not place the shrink film directly onto the metal baking sheet.
 This means that you should also avoid using tin foil.
 We baked ours on a piece of parchment paper.

-Follow us on Instagram, Twitter, and Facebook to see our daily makes, or browse our membership options to start crafting with us!
-Be sure to share your project photos by tagging your Instagram pictures with #DIYDreamingWithLia, and let Canon see your creations by tagging #CraftyWithCanon.
+Follow us on Instagram, Pinterest, and Facebook to see our daily makes.
+Or browse our membership options to start crafting with us!
+Be sure to share your project photos by tagging your Instagram pictures with #MadeWithLia, and let Canon see your creations by tagging #CraftyWithCanon.
 I love seeing what you come up with! ~ Lia